MiroslavSvec/project-3/README.md

 Unfortunately, I discovered the bug while playing with a friend at the same time so I misplaced it as bug related to multiplayer.

 Whenever user answered wrongly the game ended `helper.py` line 133.
-As due to indentation this if stamen was always true on endless mode as the tries were always 0.
+As due to indentation this if statement was always true on endless mode as the tries were always 0.

 - Fixed bug with ending the game when user answer wrongly
 - Added session